-Studies in Marketing will address the principles, concepts, and practices of marketing products and/or services in business and professional organizations; explore the impact of the marketing mix: product. price. promotion, and distribution on the organizations performance; and addresses the impact of political-legal, economic, social-cultural, and technological environments on the marketing mix and organizational strategic goals.
-CEL only.
+Studies in Marketing will address the principles, concepts, and practices of marketing products and/or services in business and professional organizations.
+The course will explore the impact of the marketing mix: product, price, promotion, and distribution on the organizations performance; and addresses the impact of political-legal, economic, social-cultural, and technological environments on the marketing mix and organizational strategic goals.
+This course is for the CEL only.